JSegor/jeff_recipes_tutorial/recipes/README.md

 # Recipes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.
+This web application will manage your favorite recipes and store them into a database.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+Run `node server.js` for the backend server which talks to Elasticsearch node.
+Navigate to `http://192.168.1.203:98/`.
+This IP address may differ depending on your home networking environment.
+Find the actual IP address by doing `ipconfig` in a DOS command window.

 ## Code scaffolding